MOHANED8/Second-Hand-Bookstore/README.md

 # 📘 About the Project

-The **Second-Hand Bookstore Database Management System (SHB-DBMS)** is a complete relational database designed to support an online marketplace for buying, selling, and trading used books.
+The **Second-Hand Bookstore Database Management System (SHB-DBMS)** is a robust and fully normalized relational database designed for online trading of used books.
-It includes:
+It supports:

-- User account management
+- User registration, authentication & roles
-- Book inventory and metadata
+- Book metadata management
-- Listings of used book copies
+- Seller-created book listings
-- Order processing
+- Order processing & multi-item carts
-- Payments and shipments
+- Payment tracking
+- Shipment tracking
-- Ratings and reviews
+- Book & seller reviews
-- User activity tracking using JSON
+- JSON-based user activity logs

-This project was developed as part of the **CSE5041: Database Design & Development** course.
+Developed for the course **CSE5041: Database Design & Development**, this project demonstrates full lifecycle database design and implementation using **SQL Server**.

 ---